-A vacuum leaving dirt behind usually suffers from a basic airflow blockage.
-Stop shopping for a replacement.
-Most suction failures stem from clogged filters, a jammed brush roll, or a blocked hose.
-You can fix these issues in ten minutes.
-Start by checking the dirt canister.
-A full bin chokes the motor and kills suction instantly.
-Empty the bin and wash the primary foam filter.
-If that fails to restore power, you need to inspect the mechanical path from the floor head to the motor.
+A vacuum leaving dirt behind usually suffers from a basic airflow blockage, dropping its suction from a standard 15,000 Pa down to a useless wheeze.
+Before you shop for a replacement, check the mechanical path.
+Most suction failures stem from a clogged pre-motor filter, a jammed brush roll, or a blocked hose.
+You can diagnose and fix these issues in ten minutes.
+Start by emptying the dirt canister, as a full bin chokes the motor instantly.
+If that fails, move through these specific diagnostic steps.

 Check and Clean the Filters